open-contracting/deploy/docs/maintain/rabbitmq.rst

 -  Purging a queue does not purge unacked messages.
 Before purging, stop all consumers to close their channels, which will return the unacked messages to the queue.
 -  If you created a binding in error, you must delete the binding, because bindings are persistent.
 Deleting the queue also deletes the binding.
--  If RabbitMQ restarts, you must restart all consumers, as most consumers do not re-establish connections (same as with PostgreSQL).